RADIUS server which supports MFA using MobileID

 Please ensure that your RADIUS client settings are correctly set:

-.
+Timeout set to 60 seconds.
+This will ensure enough time for the user to respond to the MobileID authentication request.Retry set to no more than 1.
 The client should not retry because there might be still a MobileID authentication session on-going.When troubleshooting issues it may be useful to test user credentials directly against the LDAP server.
 Testing user authentication with ldapwhoami:

 $ ldapwhoami -x -w <passwd> -D "cn=<tbd>,ou=<tbd>,dc=<tbd>,dc=<tbd>" -H ldap://<ldap.myserver.com>:389